mourisl/Rascaf/README.md

 1. For "rascaf":

 Rascaf will output a list of contig connections determined from the RNA-seq data into a file '$prefix.out' (default: "rascaf.out").
-This file is recognized and handled automatically by the downstream analysis software ("rascaf_join"); details below are provided for debugging purposes:
+This file is recognized and handled automatically by the downstream analysis software ("rascaf-join"); details below are provided for debugging purposes:

 Each contig connection is recorded into a connection block: